proofengineering/proofengineering-doc/QUOTES.md

 > * Applications using the library.
 Can we use the proof assistant and its library when modelling and developing and verifying a new product, like a network protocol or the software operating a robot arm?

 Herman Geuvers, "Proof assistants: History, ideas and future", In _Sadhana_, 2009

+> [I]t will take 140 man-years to create a good basic library for formal mathematics.

+Freek Wiedijk, "Estimating the Cost of a Standard Library for a Mathematical Proof Checker"